shubhamsat/event-management-system/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `json-server --watch db.json --port 4000`

+Run this command in a new terminal\
+Open [http://localhost:4000/users](http://localhost:4000/users) to view the users in your browser.

+Open [http://localhost:4000/events](http://localhost:4000/events) to view the events created by each user in your browser.

+The page will not reload when you make changes.\

 ### `npm test`

 Launches the test runner in the interactive watch mode.\